chrissimpkins/cssDOC/README.md

 ### Search with Keybinding

-Select a built-in Python object in your editor text, then use the following keybinding to perform the search:
+Select a CSS entity in your editor text, then use the following keybinding to perform the search:

 ##### CSS Documentation Search Keybinding